aimee-mcneil-melville/ToDo-Full-Stack/packages/pupparazzi/README.md

 ### 1. Getting started

+Let's get familiar with the code base so you can begin to understand what needs to be done to get it to work.

-- [ ] Have a look through the code,
+- [ ] Firstly, have a look through the code.
+Familiarise yourself with the structure and different folders/files.
+Think about how data will move through the stack.

-- [ ] With the development server running, visit our site at http://localhost:5173, you'll see that a lot of the functionality is broken.
-In the network tab you can see that our api calls are coming back as 404s
+- [ ] If you have the development server running `npm run dev`, you can visit our site at http://localhost:5173.
+You'll see that a lot of the functionality is broken.
+In the network tab on your brower's development tools, you can see that our api calls are coming back as 404s.

-- [ ] Run our tests with `npm test`, you'll see that our frontend tests are passing but our backend tests are failing
+- [ ] Notice how there are tests to test the data at different points of the stack.
+Run our tests with `npm test`, you'll see that our frontend tests are passing but our backend tests are failing

-- [ ] Let's get our first route going, set up a handler `GET /api/v1/puppies/` that returns an array of puppies
+- [ ] Now that you have an idea of what is going on, let's get our first route going, set up a handler `GET /api/v1/puppies/` that returns an array of puppies

   <details style="padding-left: 2em">
     <summary>More about the server</summary>

-    Create a new file at `server/routes/puppies.ts`, we'll put all our puppy related routes in here.
+    Create a new file at `server/routes/puppies.ts`.
+We'll put all our puppy related routes in here.

-    In express we collect together related routes like this in a router:
+    In Express, we can group together routes that are related, like user routes or 'puppy' routes.
+We group them in what's called a "router".
+We can collect them together like this:
     ```js
     import express from 'express'

     const router = express.Router()
     export default router
     ```
-    Then we'll add our root puppy route handler and for now, we'll just send an empty array:
+    Then we'll add our root ('/') puppy route handler.
+For now, we'll just send an empty array:
     ```js
     router.get('/', async (req, res, next) => {
       res.json([])
     })
     ```
-    In `server/server.ts` we integrate our new router with `server.use` which we pass the prefix `/api/v1/puppies` we want to route from.
+    Now let's hook up this routes.
+In `server/server.ts` we integrate our new router with `server.use` which we can then pass the prefix `/api/v1/puppies` we want to route from.
     ```js
     import puppies from './routes/puppies.ts'